rubenwardy/NodeBoxEditor/README.md

     $ make -j2

     # to run
-    ./bin/nodeboxeditor
+    $ ./bin/nodeboxeditor
-    # or double click the run_editor.sh file
+    # or double click the executable in bin/

+    # To install
+    $ sudo make install
+    $ nodeboxeditor
+    # Please read docs/make_install.md for stuff you need to know.

 Using the editor
 ================